How To Apply For Aid

 Please Note: If you are an international student, you are not eligible for federal or state financial aid programs, however, you may qualify for one of the many scholarships offered at Pace University.

 Merit scholarships and merit-based aid do not require a FAFSA submission.

 Applying for Financial Aid is similar for most students, whether you are a Freshman, Transfer or Graduate student.
 However, there are some differences that you should be aware of, depending on whether you are a future or current student.

-For priority consideration, you should file the FAFSA no later than February 15th as some awards are made to qualifying applicants on a first-come, first-served basis.
-You can continue to file after this date; however, consideration for certain funds will be offered on a first-come, first-served basis.
+For priority consideration, you should file the FAFSA no later than November 15th as some awards are made to qualifying applicants on a first come, first serve basis.
+Please note, you can continue to file your FAFSA after this date.

 You may estimate your answers concerning your federal tax return information if you have not yet completed your tax return.
 Estimating the answers to tax questions on the FAFSA is OK – because you can update the data once the tax returns are complete.
 Students admitted to Pace University for the Spring semester should file the FAFSA no later than December 1st for priority consideration.